Broome, Western Australia: 1942 air attacks

 Broome was attacked at least four times during World War II as part of the Japanese air raids on Australia.
 The worst attack in terms of loss of life was an air raid on 3 March 1942 in which at least 86 people (mostly civilian refugees from the Dutch East Indies) were killed, making it the second deadliest Japanese attack on Australia after the bombing of Darwin.
 Twenty-two aircraft were destroyed, most of them flying boats, the remains of which can still be seen in the harbour at low tide.

+Over 200 Japanese residents of Broome, were interned as "enemy aliens" during the war.
+This included three Aboriginal women married to Japanese residents.

+The Common Gate

+"The Common Gate" is the local term for the fences that defined Broome's town limits.
+Initially, these barriers were built to prevent livestock from entering the town.
+However, with the implementation of Western Australia's Aborigines Act of 1905, they became tools of racial segregation, severely restricting Aboriginal people's freedom of movement.
+Until 1954, Aboriginal people could only enter if they had "lawful employment" and they were locked out of the city from 6pm.